SketchNE: Embedding Billion-Scale Networks Accurately in One Hour: N et et MF and Its Challenges

-However, the approximated matrix $\tilde{\vect{M}}$ is still dense, making it impossible to construct and factorize.
-It is worth noting that the truncated logarithm is very important to embedding quality and cannot be omitted, otherwise there exists a shortcut to the factorization without constructing the dense matrix $\tilde{\vect{M}}$, similar to NPR~\cite{nrp} and RandNE~\cite{randne}.
+\vpara{Challenge One: How to Solve $\mathrm{svds}(f^\circ(\mL \mR), d)$ Efficiently? } The major challenge lies in the requirement to explicitly construct and factorize $f^{\circ}(\vect{L}\vect{R})$, even after NetMF's attempt to perform the truncated eigen-decomposition.
+In fact, its construction and factorization in \Algref{alg:netmf_large_window} Line 3 demand $O(n^2)$ memory cost and $O(n^2k)$ time cost, making it computationally infeasible for large networks.
+It is worth noting that the element-wise truncated logarithm is very important to embedding quality and cannot be omitted~\cite{ivashkin2016logarithmic,netmf,netsmf,lightne}.
+Otherwise, the embeddings can be realized without constructing the dense form, as in NRP~\cite{nrp}, RandNE~\cite{randne}, and FastRP~\cite{fastrp}.